 If you have suggestions for other projects in the East Twin Cities Metro area please send your suggestions to firstname.lastname@example.org.
 Let us know if an evening gardening time would work better for you and which day and time.
 Everyone welcome

 The Big River Big Woods Board of Directors meets monthly, usually on the second Tuesday of the month.
-This year our Board’s officers are Eva Ekola, President; Liz Wendland, Vice President; Carol Crowe, Secretary; Leanne Phinney, Treasurer.
+This year our Board’s officers are Eva Ekola, President; Eric Vehe, Vice President; Liz Wendland, Secretary; Leanne Phinney, Treasurer.
 Erica Tenbroek is our Projects Coordinator.
-Judi Petkau is our Merchandise Coordinator.
 Joe Crowe is our Webmaster.
 Look in this space for our most recent minutes.